Gabrielllopes/lambda_json_to_parquet/README.md

 <img src=/img/j2p.png>

-Uses lambda to convert json files into parquet
+Harness the power of AWS Lambda to convert JSON files into Parquet format effortlessly.
+This project provides a streamlined solution for efficient data transformation, enabling seamless integration into your AWS workflows.
+Simplify your data processing pipeline with this Lambda-powered JSON to Parquet conversion.

 ## Usage example